hengophone/Little-project/README.md

 # Little-project
-repository for unity learning.
-Currently working on calculator.
+Repository for unity learning.
+Currently working on a calculator app using Unity.